-At the start of each instance hour, you are billed based on the Spot price.
-If your Spot instance is interrupted in the middle of an instance hour because the Spot price exceeded your bid, you are not billed for the partial hour of use.
-If you terminate your Spot instance in the middle of an instance hour, you are billed for the partial hour of use.
+At the start of each instance hour, you are charged based on the Spot price.
+If your Spot instance is interrupted in the middle of an instance hour because the Spot price exceeded your bid, you are not charged for the hour of use that was interrupted.
+However, if you terminate your Spot instance in the middle of an instance hour, you are charged for the hour.

 Note that Spot instances with a predefined duration use a fixed hourly price that remains in effect for the Spot instance while it runs.